file-format/Docs/en/project-management/mpx.md

 For example, the record can contain information **MPX, Microsoft Project, 3.0** which specifies that a comma is used as the list separator character in this MPX file and the version of the MPX format used in the file is exported from Microsoft Project version 3.0.

-**Currency Settings: **This record, having record number 10, specifies settings for the currency options in the Options dialog box.
+**Currency Settings** This record, having record number 10, specifies settings for the currency options in the Options dialog box.
 If this record is not included, the current settings in the Options dialog box are used.
 The Thousands and Decimal separators are specified in the Regional Settings item in the Windows Control Panel.
-\\The fields included in this record are:
+The fields included in this record are:

 * Currency Symbol
 * Symbol Position (0 # after, 1 # before, 2 # after with a space, 3 # before with a space)